 As an example, Zoe in issue #7 admits that she killed her teacher and forced her friend to help her clean the body.
 While her audience is sympathetic to how traumatic it must be for her, they do not seem to find the event itself as disturbing or crazy.

-Zoe eve lampshades that they don't have much reaction to the fact she just admitted to a major crime.
+Zoe even lampshades that they don't have much of a reaction to the fact that she just admitted to a major crime.

 Deliberately invoked in Concrete.
 The government sets out to so thoroughly inundate the public mind with Concrete's existence that he becomes this in order to allow him to live a relatively normal life.
 It works.